david12997/factory_db/README.md

 - Conect to multiples SGBD ✨
 - SQL : Mysql, Postgres
-- Use the same codo to connect to different SGDB ✨
+- Use the same code to connect to different SGDB ✨
 - Code Tested ✨

 ## COMING SOON